 In practice the investment policy described above shall be implemented, in particular with regard to the sub-fund's primary investment, through the intermediation of special-purpose vehicles (SPVs) or, alternatively, through shares, rights and debt securities issued by such SPVs.
 These SPVs are used solely in order to gain efficient access to the desired investments.
 SPVs can also meet the conditions for efficient management of the investment or investment strategy in terms of liquidity and costs.
-The subfund intends to implement the defined investment policy, by way of direct investment and shall therefore hold both the equity capital and a bearer debenture with a variable interest rate of at least one SPV which in turn shall invest in the loans brokered via the platforms.
+The sub-fund intends to implement the defined investment policy, by way of direct investment and shall therefore hold both the equity capital and a bearer debenture with a variable interest rate of at least one SPV which in turn shall invest in the loans brokered via the platforms.
 Thus the interest rate on this bearer debenture shall be directly and exclusively dependent on the earnings generated by the aforementioned loans.
-To avoid diluting the sub-fund's performance through the use of SPVs, any costs arising for these SPVs (in particular, audit, custody and administrative costs) shall be included in the sub-fund's all-in fee.